Back to Blog

 The safest practical way to run OpenClaw is to host it on a private VPS instead of your everyday laptop, keep API keys in server-side environment variables, restrict inbound access, and give the agent access only to the files, tools, and channels it actually needs.
 That setup reduces the blast radius if a skill, MCP server, prompt injection, or messaging integration behaves unexpectedly.

 OpenClaw is designed for self-hosted, multi-channel AI agent workflows.
-That flexibility is the reason people want it, but it is also why deployment discipline matters.
-If an agent can read your filesystem, use your shell, and connect to Slack or Telegram, then where you host it becomes a security decision, not just a convenience decision.
+That flexibility is the whole appeal, and it is also why deployment discipline matters.
+If an agent can read your filesystem, use your shell, and connect to Slack or Telegram, where you host it stops being a convenience choice and starts being a security choice.

 Why not run OpenClaw directly on your laptop?